-and all color features are sorted based on variance ratio and the top one chosen to exploit the current frame.
-The variance ratio is a scalar value which identifies the discriminability of that color feature, and so sorting on this measure allows us to obtain the most discriminate feature.
+and all color features are sorted based on variance ratio and the top one chosen to exploit the current frame, which allows us to obtain the most discriminate feature.

-We take the color features and corresponding likelihood distribution (i.e., a look-up table of color features to likelihood values) of this top color feature, and create a likelihood image of the entire frame to see how this best color feature can rank pixels throughout the whole image.
-Again, we update the overall likelihood map with the corresponding weight for this feature.
+We take the likelihood distribution of the top color feature (i.e., a look-up table of color features to likelihood values) to create a likelihood image of the entire frame to see how this best color feature can rank pixels throughout the whole image.